makersacademy/acebook-rails-template/README.md

 This project is designed to simulate a real-world development environment.

-Our focus is on **learning to use high-quality processes* to build a project in a team**.
+Our focus is on learning to use high-quality processes* to build a project in a team.

 *Agile Methodologies, Git Workflow, Pair Programming, Continuous Integration
 ___